“Beloved, I pray that all may go well with you and that you may be in good health, as it goes well with your soul.” 3 John 1:2 ESV

 The most common scenario is if your family has health insurance.
 This means that even if your son or daughter is living away at college, they can continue to be part of your family’s coverage.
 Including them on your insurance can potentially extend to the age of 26.
 That does not mean this option carries no additional work.
 Medical insurance companies often cover “in-network” and “out of network” providers differently.
 It’s possible that in your hometown there’s an abundance of in-network providers while your student has more limited choices nearby when at school.
-Investigate this with your student ahead of time especially if your student has an ongoing condition that requires regular visits.
+Investigate doctors with your student ahead of time especially if your student has an ongoing condition that requires regular visits.
 For scheduled checkups, scheduling when your student is visiting home might be another way to avoid out of network charges.

 Mom and Dad are members of a medical sharing ministry

-Most medical sharing ministries will allow your student to continue as part of your household membership.
-The terms of different programs varies, because all MSMs are different, so check carefully to ensure your situation matches the guidelines.
-Some programs also require that after a member turns 18, they submit their own statement of faith of statement to abide by the terms of the MSM guidelines.
+Most medical sharing ministries (MSMs) will allow your student to continue as part of your household membership.
+The terms of different programs vary, because all MSMs are different, so check carefully to ensure your situation matches the guidelines.
+Some programs also require that after a member turns 18, they submit their own statement of faith to abide by the terms of the MSM guidelines.
 Again, these programs are all different so check the terms carefully and don’t assume that your situation is included by default.

 Mom and Dad do not have medical insurance